MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 ## Security
 The subsections below cover the recommended security controls for the Azure Virtual Desktop landing zone.

-#### Access Control to Azure Virtul Desktop (end-users)
+#### Identity:

-[**Azure AD Conditional Access Policy**]((/azure/active-directory/conditional-access/overview)) should be configured with Azure multifactor authentication (at the minimum) for clients using Windows Client for Azure Virtual Desktop.
+- Establish [Azure AD Conditional Access Policy]((/azure/active-directory/conditional-access/overview)) with [Azure AD Multi-factor Authentication](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-howitworks) or a partner multifactor authentication tool to secure user access to Azure Virtual Desktop.
 [Additional controls](/azure/active-directory/conditional-access/concept-conditional-access-grant) should be added depending on the users's devices and access patterns.
+Consider user sign in behavoir, locations and device they use.
 For more information on how to enable Azure Multifactor authentication for Azure Virtual Desktop please see [here](/azure/virtual-desktop/set-up-mfa).
-In addition, ensure the administrators should have additional conditions defined Conditional Access Policy to the multifactor authentication (i.e. "Trusted locations" )

-#### Access control in Azure Virtual Desktop landing zone

-[**Azure Managed Identity**](/azure/active-directory/managed-identities-azure-resources/overview) or [service principal with certificate credentials](/azure/active-directory/develop/howto-authenticate-service-principal-powershell) should be used for automation and services for Azure Virtual Desktop.
-Establish least permissions required for the automation account.

-[**Azure RBAC**](/azure/role-based-access-control/overview) should be used to assign the *least privilege* required for the roles and its teams.
+- Map defined administrative, operations, and engineering roles to [**Azure RBAC roles**](/azure/role-based-access-control/overview) to assign the *least privilege* required.
 Consider integration with Azure Privileged Identity Management (PIM) for limiting the access to high privilege roles within Azure Virtual Desktop landing zone.
+Knowing which team is responsible for what area will help determine Azure role-based access control (RBAC) roles and configuration.

+- Use [**Azure Managed Identity**](/azure/active-directory/managed-identities-azure-resources/overview) or [service principal with certificate credentials](/azure/active-directory/develop/howto-authenticate-service-principal-powershell) for automation and services for Azure Virtual Desktop.
+Least priviledge should be assigned to the automation account and scope limited to Azure Virtual Desktop landing zone(s).

 Consider AAD groups per host pool user access